-NOTE:

-Care should be taken not to place the " $\downarrow$ " symbol on the same line as the " $\leftarrow$ " symbol otherwise the second symbol will be neglected.
+NOTE: Care should be taken not to place the " $\downarrow$ " symbol on the same line as the " $\leftarrow$ " symbol otherwise the second symbol will be neglected.

-5-3.
+7-3.
 SYMBOL DISPLAY MODE - KEYBOARD OPERATION

 This mode simply enables all 128 ASCII characters to be displayed on the screen.
 Control characters are not acted upon in this mode.
 It is a useful tool for diagnosing line protocol problems.
 This mode allows the operator to prepare off-line special text with all 128 ASCII characters and symbols displayed, and then transmit the text as a unit block transmission.
-The 9002B operates just like it does in INSERT EDIT MODE except the 32 control keys are activated and their respective characters and symbols are displayed.
+The 9003 operates just like it does in INSERT EDIT MODE except the 32 control keys are activated and their respective characters and symbols are displayed.

-- ★ SYMBOL DISPLAY MODE Key depressing this key in the CONTROL MODE will switch the 9002B into SYMBOL DISPLAY MODE, and the 25th line will display SYM DATA.
+- ★ SYMBOL DISPLAY MODE Key depressing this key in the CONTROL MODE will switch the 9003 into SYMBOL DISPLAY MODE, and the 25th line will display SYM DATA.
 The only control code which has any effect is LF which puts a " ↓ " symbol on the screen and causes a carriage return line feed.
-Depressing the MODE key will switch the 9002B out of SYMBOL DISPLAY MODE back to CONTROL MODE. - \ SYMBOL DISPLAY XMIT Key depressing this key from the CONTROL MODE will switch the 9002B into the SYMBOL DISPLAY TRANSMIT MODE, and the 25th line will display TRANSMIT.
+Depressing the MODE key will switch the 9003 out of SYMBOL DISPLAY MODE back to CONTROL MODE. - \ SYMBOL DISPLAY XMIT Key depressing this key from the CONTROL MODE will switch the 9003 into the SYMBOL DISPLAY TRANSMIT MODE, and the 25th line will display TRANSMIT.
 If the special text has been prepared off-line, then a BLOCK transmission is initiated starting at the HOME position and ending at the current cursor location.
 If the cursor is at HOME, then all information on the visible screen is transmitted.
-At the end of transmission the 9002B automatically switches to REP FORM.
+At the end of transmission the 9003 automatically switches to REP FORM.

-5-3-1.
+7-3-1.
 SYMBOL DISPLAY RECEIVE - KEYBOARD OPERATION

-The SYMBOL DISPLAY RECEIVE may be selected by a remote host when the 9002 is in the TTY MODE.
+The SYMBOL DISPLAY RECEIVE may be selected by a remote host when the 9003 is in the TTY MODE.
 The receipt of an ESCAPE Z sequence will turn the SYMBOL DISPLAY RECEIVE on.
 All 128 ASCII characters received will be displayed.
-Only the CR-LF character will have a cursor effect.
-To turn this mode off, an ESCAPE ESCAPE sequence is required.
+To turn this mode off, a CTRL T is required.